Yaya Toure: Football world celebrates four-time African Footballer of the Year at 37 | Goal.com

 The midfielder featured in six African Cup of Nations, helping the Elephants finish as runners-up in the 2006 and 2012 editions before captaining the side to win their second continental title in 2015.

-Toure made 101 appearances for Ivory Coast before his retirement from internal duty in September 2016 and played in three World Cup tournaments in 2006, 2010 and 2014.
+Toure made 101 appearances for Ivory Coast before his retirement from international duty in September 2016 and played in three World Cup tournaments in 2006, 2010 and 2014.

 The Bouake-born player enjoyed great success at club level, having started his career with ASEC Mimosas in his country in 1996.